Accessibility at Castletown

 The ground floor rooms at Castletown are fully accessible but other floors of Castletown are not suitable for people with restricted mobility.
-Due to Covid-19 restrictions, the ground floor of the house only is presently open for self-guiding.

 Our parklands are open all year round and free to visit.
 The restored historic pathways from the front of the house to the river Liffey are wheelchair accessible.
 They are mostly on the level with one area of steep incline and some sections of uneven surface.

 There are various waterways in the parklands where particular care is needed.

 Guide dogs and other registered special assistance dogs welcome.

 The opening of OPW sites can be weather dependent.
 To ensure the safety and wellbeing of all, access may be subject to change at short notice.
 Every attempt will be made to announce these closures ahead of time but if you are in any doubt, please check with us for our Open/Close Status.

 If you have any concerns, please contact us on 01 628 8252 or by email email@example.com before visiting.